Arequipa Peru Travel Guide

 Halal food is extremely rare in Arequipa.

-Travelers with these requirements should consider doing it yourself-catering or consuming fresh fruits and vegetables.
+Travelers with these requirements should consider self-catering or consuming fresh fruits and vegetables.

 Kosher food is extremely rare in Arequipa.